General seminar 1 - Learning support teams: collaboratively supporting students with special learning needs

 Federation recognises the valuable role of mentoring and appreciates that the development of the mentee is greatly enhanced when supported by colleagues who are willing to share their expertise.

-Completing General Seminar 2 – Being an Effective Mentor will contribute 2 hours of QTC Registered PD addressing 6.2.2, 6.3.2, 7.2.2 and 7.4.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.
+Completing General Seminar 2 – Being an Effective Mentor will contribute 2 hours of NESA Registered PD addressing 6.2.2, 6.3.2, 7.2.2 and 7.4.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.

 General seminar 3 - Casual Teacher Performance and Development Framework Training